botanic-ash/Morton_SSRvSNP_Simulations/README.md

 This contains the scripts and parameter files used in preliminary fastsimcoal2 runs, comparing DNA and MSAT marker types.

 ## Contact
-For questions about this dataset, open an Issue or contact Austin Koontz.
+For questions about this project, open an Issue or contact Austin Koontz.